Create a new Scenario

 Clean the OSM-file using Osmosis

-Osmosis will automatically be used to create a new OSM-file with the suffix _cleaned.
+By default, Osmosis will be used to create a new OSM-file with the suffix _cleaned.
 The created file will contain much less clutter and usually is better suited for simulation purposes.
 Check the images below to see the difference the clean-up process can make.

 Uncleaned OSM-file